News / membership

-The Bendigo region boasts a number of riding/walking options, and many of these link with the O’Keefe Rail Trail.
+The Greater Bendigo area boasts a number of riding/walking off-road trail options, and many of these link with the O’Keefe Rail Trail.

-At either the O’Keefe Rail Trail’s crossing points of Pratts Park Rd or Markovitch Ln, travel on these roads for approx 1 km in a southerly direction to McIvor Highway, cross the highway, and use the Bendigo Bushland Trail (or other formal forest tracks) within the One Tree Hill Regional Park.
+At either the O’Keefe Rail Trail’s crossing points of Pratts Park Rd or Markovitch Ln, travel on these roads for approx 1 km in a southerly direction to McIvor Highway, cross this highway, and use the Bendigo Bushland Trail (or other formal forest tracks) within the One Tree Hill Regional Park.

-Explore the 70km Bendigo Bushland Trail by bike or on foot, which intersects the O’Keefe Rail Trail at Pratts Park Rd or Markovitch Ln.
+Explore the 70+km Bendigo Bushland Trail by MTB or on foot, which this trail intersects with the O’Keefe Rail Trail at Pratts Park Rd or Markovitch Ln.
 Map link or details from the Bendigo Visitor Information Centre.
 Suitable for MTB riding or on foot.
 Note: some sections of this trail requires users to have good orientation and mapping skills, due to the trail’s signage needing improvements (initial improvements being undertaken by Parks Vic and Council in 2020).

 Both parks are just north of Bendigo and have good short walks and cycling options.
-For more information visit www.parkweb.vic.gov.au, the Bendigo Visitor Information Centre, or State Government Offices (Bendigo) Taylors St Epsom.
+For more information visit www.parkweb.vic.gov.au, the Bendigo Visitor Information Centre, or the State Government Offices (Bendigo) Taylors St Epsom (during business hours).

-Both forest parks have good short walks, and some trails are suitable for MTB riding.
-For more information visit www.parkweb.vic.gov.au, the Bendigo Visitor Information Centre, or State Government Offices (Bendigo) Taylors St Epsom.
+Both these forest parks have good short walks, and some trails are suitable for MTB riding.
+For more information visit www.parkweb.vic.gov.au, the Bendigo Visitor Information Centre, or the State Government Offices (Bendigo) Taylors St Epsom (during business hours).

-The O’Keefe trail links to the Bendigo Creek Trail near Weeroona Ave North Bendigo (map link).
-The Bendigo Creek Trail links in either direction, from the northern most point at Howard St Epsom (northern Bendigo suburb), past Lake Weeroona, to the southern most point at Crusoe Reservoir & No. 7 Reservoir near Crusoe Rd & Furness St Kangaroo Flat (southern Bendigo suburb).
+The O’Keefe Rail Trail links to the Bendigo Creek Trail near Weeroona Ave North Bendigo (map link).
+At this trail junction, the Bendigo Creek Trail can be used in two direction, towards the northern most point at Howard St Epsom (northern Bendigo suburb), and also past Lake Weeroona to the southern most point at Crusoe Reservoir & No. 7 Reservoir (access from Furness St Kangaroo Flat).
 Detailed directional trail maps are located along the Bendigo Creek Trail.
 Trail surface is sealed, except for the loop trails (fine gravel) around the two reservoirs.